0xa1d/0xa1d.github.io/cheatsheet.md

 Run `Get-ModifiableRegistryAutoRun`.

 If something is found, replace the program with a reverse shell (msfvenom).
-Program will be run next time an administrator logs in.
+Program will be run next time an administrator logs in, giving an admin shell on listener.

 ## Get shells